jlb224/moodle-mod_notetaker/index.md

 [![Build Status](https://travis-ci.org/jlb224/notetaker.svg?branch=master)](https://travis-ci.org/jlb224/notetaker)

-Report a bug, or suggest an improvement: https://github.com/jlb224/notetaker/issues
+Report a bug, or suggest an improvement: <https://github.com/jlb224/notetaker/issues>

 ## Contact details

-Any questions or suggested improvements to:Jo Beaver - bvredesign@gmail.com
+Any questions or suggested improvements to: Jo Beaver <bvredesign@gmail.com>

 ## License

-2020 Jo Beaver bvredesign@gmail.com
+2020 Jo Beaver <bvredesign@gmail.com>

 This program is free software: you can redistribute it and/or modify it underthe terms of the GNU General Public License as published by the Free SoftwareFoundation, either version 3 of the License, or (at your option) any laterversion.